aws-samples/aws-secure-environment-accelerator/documentation/operations-guide/index.md

 _Executed only when using AWS Organizations baseline_

-This step is a Lambda function that validates the Accelerator deployment and configuration.
+This step calls a Lambda function that validates the Accelerator deployment and configuration.

 This step fails when